Noha Mostafa, LPC, MS, NCC

 In 2001 and after a period of challenging transitions, I started to practice and study mindfulness based mind body modalities with the intention to discover new self care tools.

-Whole Person Health and Wellness Oriented Counseling
+Whole Person Health and Wellness Focused Counseling

 What started it all..